 - The amount of tissue required to create your new breast size.

 - Which donor site has the shape and texture needed for breasts that look and feel natural.

 - Your preferences for a specific procedure based on aesthetic results such as scarring and incorporating body contouring into the donor site surgery.

 Factors such as your health, medical history, and cancer treatment plan will also be taken into account to ensure that your reconstruction is performed when you are in the best possible health for surgery and recovery.

-How Do I Find a Qualified SIEA, SGAP, and PAP Flap Surgeon in Houston?
+How Do I Find a Qualified SIEA, SGAP, and PAP Flap Surgeon?

 - Extensive microsurgical training needed for SIEA, SGAP, and PAP flap surgery.

 - Training in free flap breast reconstructive surgery from renowned experts.